swyang50066/swyang50066/README.md

 * *Machine/Deep Learning*
 * *Reinforcement Learning*

-I always welcome everyone who want to discuss research interest with me (even if that problem is a totally new thing to me), so I'd like that you do not hesitate contact me to talk about research topics or ask any questions (use below contact information)
+I always welcome everyone who want to discuss with me, so I'd like you don't hesitate contact me if you want to talk about research topics or ask some questions :)

 ### Contact
   **[e-mail]**  <bigbang50066@gmail.com>